Purdue-CSUSB/CS-190-F2016/tutorials/source_control/online_hosting.md

 ## Why would I use this?

 In CS, what matters most is what you make, so you want a place to store those things for friends and recruiters to see.
 GitHub does just that.
 It serves as a portfolio of your work.
 Just make sure to include your URL on your resume (or wear [this t-shirt](https://github.myshopify.com/products/github-username-shirt) at hackathons and company recruiting days).
-You can also find some great programs that you didn't even know you wanted, like [this](https://github.com/nvbn/thefuck).
+You can also search GitHub and find some great programs that you didn't even know you wanted, like [this](https://github.com/nvbn/thefuck).

 ## Student developer pack